thetianshuhuang/serial-vis/README.md

 # serial-vis
-A serial-driven visual display script.
-This is intended to be used for data logging and debugging of complex embedded systems where visual outputs are critical to interpreting sensor output.
+A serial-driven visual display script for data logging and debugging of complex embedded systems where visual outputs are critical to interpreting sensor output.

 ## Usage
 Create a main python script.
 This script needs the following parts: